Easy Vegan Royal Icing Recipe

 Traditional royal icing recipes use raw egg whites.
 My nephew has a severe egg allergy, so we are always very careful about what ingredients we use in recipes during the holiday season.

-Different vegan icing recipes call for a can of chickpeas or garbanzo beans or aquafaba.
-Other icing recipes use meringue powder for an egg white substitute.
+Different vegan icing recipes call for a can of chickpeas, garbanzo beans, or aquafaba.
+Other icing recipes use meringue powder as an egg white substitute.
 However, I love this vegan royal icing recipe that uses just 4 simple ingredients I already have in my pantry.

 Here are some questions (and answers!) readers often ask about this simple vegan royal icing recipe.